Subscribe to updates

 Draft Warwickshire Health and Wellbeing Strategy 2026-31

-Alex Duckett, Public Health Service Manager – Strategic Partnerships, introduced the draft Health and Wellbeing Strategy, which outlines how partners will work together to improve health and wellbeing outcomes.
+Alex Duckett, Public Health Service Manager – Strategic Partnerships, introduced the draft Health and Wellbeing Strategy.
+The strategy aims to improve health and wellbeing outcomes, prevent ill-health, and reduce health inequalities across Warwickshire.
+Development involved engagement with Place-based Health and Wellbeing Partnerships, focusing on strengthening local roles, the wider determinants of health, and shared ownership.
 A presentation summarising the strategy's development and themes was to be circulated to members.

 Attendees